 This lack of in-house drinking means that there is no way for a liquor store to monitor the rate of consumption for their customers.

-Liquor Stores Are Liable for Selling to Underage Drinkers or Someone That Shows Signs of Intoxication
+Are Liquor Stores Liable for Selling to Underage or Visibly Intoxicated Customers?

 The only thing a liquor store can effectively monitor is their customers’ level of intoxication and ages before selling them any bottles of alcohol.

-Therefore, if a customer comes in who is visibly intoxicated or below the legal age, and they sell alcohol to them, which they consume and then cause a collision, dram shop liability is a factor.
+Therefore, if a customer comes in who is visibly intoxicated or below the legal age and the liquor store sells alcohol to them, which they consume and then causes a car accident, dram shop liability laws are a factor.

 Like bars and restaurants, it needs to be proven that the alcohol sold by the particular store was the product that put the driver over the edge and made them a threat to those around them.

 Without proof of fault and negligence, there is no basis for the claim.
 However, if you can prove it, the suit has a greater chance of success.

 In summation, the only difference is that the Dram Shop Act only applies to customers who became intoxicated or further intoxicated outside the borders of the establishment rather than within it.